-Many people are asking about wearing face masks preventatively.
-N95 masks used by healthcare professionals can block the virus.
-However, disposable commercial N-95 masks, if you can still find one, are not recommended.
-“Most of the time the masks leak around the edges and don’t lock the valve of transmission, which is touching your face or your mouth with your hands,” Baker says.
+Baker says wearing a cloth mask or a disposable N95 mask mainly protects others against what you breathe out.
+“These masks leak around the edges and don’t lock the valve of transmission, which is touching your face or your mouth with your hands,” he says.

 Coronavirus and Sensitive Lungs

 Severe complications from COVID-19 appear to be largely due to pneumonia, which occurs when an infection, such as a virus, inflames the air sacs in the lungs.
 Pneumonia can be mild or severe.

 Asthma, meanwhile, is a chronic disease that affects the bronchial tubes of the airways, causing them to constrict, inflame and produce extra mucus during an exacerbation.

 Any illness that affects the upper respiratory system – whether it’s other coronaviruses that have long circulated throughout the world, the rhinovirus behind the common cold, or influenza – can cause asthma to flare.
 Asthma exacerbations include symptoms such as coughing, chest tightening, wheezing and shortness of breath.